 Fundamental principles are a treacherous razor blade with this one cutting divide: going ahead with certainty or muddling along with doubt; certainty is theology; doubt is philosophy.
 Certainty closes down an open-ended inquiry for a theological theory of how, why and what the hell happened to bring this rather bizarre result.
 If I say there is no chair when I am sitting in one, I understand that the chair I sit in is there, but not in the “micro-cosmological sense”.
 If I say there is no certainty, when clearly there is much tentative knowledge of the world outside of our minds which we can all agree on, then I don’t mean that the chair and god are equivalent perceptual problems.
-The chair that isn’t there in some sense, is in some other sense, really there.
-The god who is, “Obvious to any who breathes the air of this magic world, the dog that barks and the mammals who hide in the trees”, is not so easy to explain to a sentient and rational creature as he, i.e. god, is to the mammal who owns the dog that barks and who has long since come down from the trees.
-Progress for man is measured in nano-micro-millimeters.
+Progress for man is measured slowly over the years.
 But is there indeed progress?
 To this day, despite having the freedom, much of humankind still embraces theology over philosophy.
 If I say to you that, “The chair is really there”, you might say, “I am naive”.
 If I say, “There is no god because I don’t perceive Him like I perceive the chair”, you might say, “Believing is perceiving, and before you perceive, you have to believe”.

 Science is a grudging latecomer to this debate.
-Yet now it weighs in: it says, “Empiricism has the last word”.
+Yet now it weighs in: it says, reason, science and skepticism has the last word.
 If we say, “The modern theory of evolution produce the scientific atheists”, then one might counter, “And what of all those atheists since Democritus?”
 Now science says, “Man isn’t free!
 Life is chaos!
 There is no intention!”
 Right now I am writing about metaphysical purposes.
 Humankind can’t invent god and call him real.
 That was the easy way to find our purpose.
 Now we must find it in the void of space and the chaos of the universe.
 For most people, self-purpose in life is the most difficult thing about it.
 Better to be on a beach drinking.
 Better to find the god delusion.
+Willpower is gifted to you by the all seeing Judge.
 Better to hang yourself in the garage.
 If you are relieved of the responsibility for creating or the discovery of it, phew!
 You’ve just won a self-administrated lottery.
 Get the answer at the local bar, lecture hall, church, stadium, temple or mosque.
 You don’t have to live with doubt.

 It’s a Hell of a Deal!